Change 100 eligibility criteria

 The right to work in the UK

-In order to participate in the Change 100 programme, you must have the right to work in the UK during summer 2020.
+To participate in the Change 100 programme, you must have the right to work in the UK during summer 2021.

 At the assessment centre stage, you will be required to show your passport, or other documentation, to prove your eligibility to work in the UK.